Jaseci-Labs/jaseci/examples/CanoniCAI/codelabs/2_faq.md

 - `faq_root`: This is the entry point of the FAQ handler.
 We will make the decision on the most relevant answer at this node.
 - `faq_state`: This node represents a FAQ entry.
 It contains a candidate answer from the knowledge base.

+To start, let's create a new jac file and name it `faq.jac` and we will be putting the code in this section in this file.

 Now let's define the custom node types.

 ```jac